nhzaci/Hermes/README.md

 The project is named Hermes as Hermes is the fastest greek god, which is in line with the aim of the project which is to create a fast, performant and extensible trading system comprising of multiple components.

+Hermes makes use of C++20 concepts for compile-time polymorphism.

 # Requirements

 - C++20
+- Clang++ 13.0
 - CMake

 # Documentation